Sunday, November 19, 2017

-Bangqiu claimed a large portion of the monetary treasure from the snake lord’s tomb, and he donated it to Gwinch’s monastery, effectively buying the promise that Kafka would be permitted to accompany him on future adventures.
-In particular, he wanted to hire a sailing ship and return the captives he’d rescued to their far-flung homelands.
+Following the defeat of the Snake Lord, Bangqiu claimed a large share of the treasure from the tomb.
+Most of it he donated to Gwinch's monastery, effectively purchasing the promise that Kafka would be allowed to accompany him on future adventures.
+His immediate plan was to hire a sailing ship and return the captives he had rescued to their distant homelands, including one whose home lay beyond the eastern sea.
 Kafka agreed to meet him in Quitokai.

 Back in Happy Valley, Tetsukich had a new son.
 Beatriss’s children were running wild.
 The people of the Valley had learned that they should not kill the foxes that raided their farms, but it was permissible to hurt them.
 These foxes’ love of stolen meals seemed to far outstrip any trap, punishment, or other tactic the villagers could devise to deter them.